lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-402"></a>

-A surprising omission from most wordlists are terms for the taro beetle (Papnana unin- odis).
-Although these beetles may be as long-established in the region as the tubers which we know were cultivated in Proto Oceanic times, I have not been able to reconstruct a term for them other than Proto Southeast Solomonic &ast;ko[l,R]o-ko[l,R]o ‘beetle that attacks plants’.
+A surprising omission from most wordlists are terms for the taro beetle (Papnana uninodis).
+Although these beetles may be as long-established in the region as the tubers which we know were cultivated in Proto Oceanic times, I have not been able to reconstruct a term for them other than Proto Southeast Solomonic _&ast;ko[l,R]o-ko[l,R]o_ ‘beetle that attacks plants’.
 Damage to the tuber is caused by the adult beetles, and not by their larval stage which feeds on soil and roots (Robin Hide, pers. comm.).
 I can locate very few terms for the pest in Western Oceanic languages, none cognate.
 Although damaged tubers cause significant economic loss in today’s marketing terms, it may be that the damage was of little significance when tubers were primarily for home consumption.

 <table>
 <tr>